Dynamic random graphs with vertex removal: Conclusion

 \section{Conclusion}

 In this paper, we defined and studied in depth a new model of a dynamic random graph with vertex removal.
-Some questions remain open. \begin{itemize} \item Perhaps the most interesting question that we did not answer is to determine the first term in the expression of the diameter of $G_n$.
-By Lemma~\ref{lemma sandwich} and Theorem~\ref{thm BJR typical distance} we know that w.h.p. $\mathrm{diam}(G_n) = \Omega(\log n)$. \item We do not know the expected distance between two vertices of $G_n$ chosen uniformly at random.
-It is natural to believe that it satisfies Part 3 of Theorem~\ref{thm approximate intro} with the same constant $\zeta$. \item Another natural question is to determine the order of the largest component in $G_n$ when $\beta < \beta_c$.
-Note that the fact that $\kappa$ is unbounded over $(0,1]^2$ does not allow us to use further results from~\cite{BolJanRio05} to establish more precise expression for $|\cC_1(G_n)|$.
-We conjecture that $|\cC_1| = \Theta(\log n)$ w.h.p. \item It would also be interesting to provide a better description of the sets of vertices $\cI^{\square}_n$ defined in Theorem~\ref{thrm:max intro}.
+Some questions remain open. \begin{itemize} \item Perhaps the most interesting question that we did not answer is to determine the first term in the expression of the diameter \lyu{of the giant component $\cC_1$} in $G_n$.
+By Lemma~\ref{lemma sandwich} and Theorem~\ref{thm BJR typical distance}, we know that w.h.p. $\mathrm{diam}(\cC_1) = \Omega(\log n)$. \item \bas{As discussed in Remark~\ref{rem:brw}, we were not able to explicitly determine the survival probability $\gamma$ of the local weak limit $(\cT,0)$, nor $\beta_c$.
+Due to the non-identical offspring distribution of $\cT$, these seem rather challenging questions.} \item We do not know the expected distance between two vertices of $G_n$ chosen uniformly at random \lyu{in the giant component}.
+It is natural to believe that it satisfies Part~3 of Theorem~\ref{thm approximate intro} with the same constant $\zeta$. \item Another natural question is to determine the order of the largest component in $G_n$ when $\beta < \beta_c$.
+The fact that \lyu{our kernel of interest} $\kappa$ is unbounded over $(0,1]^2$ does not allow us to use further results from~\cite{BolJanRio05} to establish a more precise expression for $|\cC_1(G_n)|$.
+We conjecture that w.h.p.\ $|\cC_1| = \Theta(\log n)$. \item It would also be interesting to provide a better description of the sets of vertices $\cI^{\square}_n$ defined in Theorem~\ref{thrm:max intro}.
 Although our proof shows bounds that are a bit stronger than the ones stated in Theorem~\ref{thrm:max intro}, we do not provide any details about the size of these sets as well as the positions of the vertices in the bulk (in case $|\cI^{\square}_n| = \omega(1)$). \end{itemize}